MaverickASC/MaverickASC/Aquara/README.md

 		c.
 You should see the "catchall: " show up.
 Close the lid.

 6. Add the device from IDE using steps mentioned in Step 1.
 Change the device type to “Xiaomi Aqara Water Sensor” from the list.
+7. IMPORTANT: Go back to Smarthings app and “Add a thing” (even if you see the device in the list) and then pair.
+Pairing should now complete.
-6. Pairing is now complete.
-You now need to establish the link between the sensor and the device by dunking the sensor in a bowl of water filled shallow, just enough to produce the water leak effect!
+8. You now need to establish the link between the sensor and the device by dunking the sensor in a bowl of water filled shallow, just enough to produce the water leak effect!

 Using the custom device handler you should be able to get the battery status and also device checkin every 1 hour.